“How far will a woman go to possess a 19 year old boy?”

 Altman often presents Frances in that iconographic mirror in order to represent her duality.
 The reflections of the repressed woman and the voyeur who seeks to fulfill her sexual desires.
-While, ‘the boy’ walks around the apartment naked he becomes and ‘object’ of desire for Francis’ fragile self control.
+While ‘the boy’ walks around the apartment naked he becomes an ‘object’ of desire for Francis’ fragile self-control.
 She is a pathetic deranged time bomb who will eventually lose all hold on reality.

 Again, I will not give away the climactic ending.
-It’s too powerful through the camera’s framing, the storytelling and of course Dennis and Burns extraordinary performances.
+It’s too powerful through the camera’s framing, the storytelling, and of course Dennis and Burns’s extraordinary performances.

 Dennis, an Actor’s Studio disciple is the compelling embodiment of the quirky-neurotic wounded bird.
 All of her unique idiosyncrasies manifest themselves with an air of offbeat mannerisms.